 Featuring You!
 You ARE an Artist!

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
 Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons are here: 100+ Free Art Lessons for All Ages plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.

 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.

-Have you subscribed to Hodgepodge on YouTube?
+Have you subscribed to our You ARE an Artist YouTube?
 We are working on more video art tutorials for the future!